-- Senior preferred stock There were one million shares of the senior preferred stock authorized, issued and outstanding as of December 31, 2023.
+- Senior preferred stock There were one million shares of the senior preferred stock authorized, issued and outstanding as of March 31, 2024.
 Shares of the senior preferred stock have no par value and have a stated value and initial liquidation preference equal to \$1,000 per share, for an aggregate initial liquidation preference of \$1 billion.
 The senior preferred stock is non-participating and non-voting. - Preferred stock The preferred stock ranks junior to the senior preferred stock as to both dividends and distributions upon dissolution, liquidation or winding down of the company.
 Each series of our preferred stock has no par value, is non-participating, is non-voting and has a liquidation preference equal to the stated value per share.
 Holders of preferred stock are entitled to receive non-cumulative, quarterly dividends when, and if, declared by our Board of Directors, but have no right to require redemption of any shares of preferred stock.
 Payment of dividends on preferred stock is not mandatory but has priority over payment of dividends on common stock, which are also declared by the Board of Directors.
 If dividends on the preferred stock are not paid or set aside for payment for a given dividend period, dividends may not be paid on our common stock for that period.
-Shares of preferred stock authorized, issued and outstanding totaled 556 million as of December 31, 2023. - Common stock The common stock ranks junior to the senior preferred stock and the preferred stock as to both dividends and distributions upon dissolution, liquidation or winding down of the company.
-Shares of common stock outstanding, net of shares held as treasury stock, totaled 1.2 billion as of December 31, 2023.
+Shares of preferred stock authorized, issued and outstanding totaled 556 million as of March 31, 2024. - Common stock The common stock ranks junior to the senior preferred stock and the preferred stock as to both dividends and distributions upon dissolution, liquidation or winding down of the company.
+Shares of common stock outstanding, net of shares held as treasury stock, totaled 1.2 billion as of March 31, 2024.

-For more information about our outstanding capital instruments, refer to "Note 12, Equity" and "Note 13, Regulatory Capital Requirements" in our 2023 Form 10-K.
+For more information about our outstanding capital instruments, refer to "Note 15, Regulatory Capital Requirements" in our Q1 2024 Form 10-Q and "Note 12, Equity" and "Note 13, Regulatory Capital Requirements" in our 2023 Form 10-K.